/// ABOUT THIS EXHIBITION

 Raccoons

-inspired by Paul Quain, Loading Cattle, Aran
+Inspired by: Paul Quain, Loading Cattle, Aran

 Loading Cattle, Aran, became something of a negative inspiration for my submission to this show.
 I realized I wanted to celebrate animals having a feast instead of being a feast.
 As a feeder of feral cats, I often end up hosting other animals who come to feast on cat food.
-A family of raccoons discovered my porch and the cat door thus, at times, have gotten more than the cats.
+A family of Raccoons discovered my porch and the cat door thus, at times, have gotten more than the cats.

 David Wesley White